GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3.2 Make image
 ===============

-In this step I plot a map of the earth with all the quakes.
+In this step I plot a map of the earth with all the quakes from 2018.

      .. gmtplot::
         :height: 400 px